What is a basic bank account?

 You must always enter the web address (URL) in the browser, not searching for an existing link in an email message, in addresses recorded in the ‘Favorites’ or the ‘History’ or search engine results;

-You should preferably use payment cards with increased security features, such as cards with a credit limit, a reduced validity period, and additional authentication procedures (procedures that allow strong customer authentication, such as 3D Secure).
+You should preferably use payment cards with increased security features, such as cards with a credit limit, a reduced validity period, and additional authentication procedures (procedures that allow strong customer authentication).
 Bank customers can also choose to create a virtual card (via ATM or homebanking), which allows them to carry out the same operations without ever disclosing the actual data of their payment card;

 You should avoid making card payments over the internet on public equipment (shared computers and tablets);